 Fix SCCM Community Hub Issues

-There are two issues related to SCCM community hub and I will publish the solutions for each of the issue.
+There are three issues related to SCCM community hub and I will publish the solutions for each of the issue.

 - SCCM Community Hub Missing